OnlyOneCookie/VALORANT-Rank-Stream-Displayer/README.md

 [![License][license-shield]][license-url]

 ## Usage
+1. Download the latest version of the `vrsd.exe` [here][downloads-url].
+2. Move `yrsd.exe` somewhere in your tool section.
+3. Start VALORANT (this should always be running before starting the `yrsd.exe`)
-1. Run yrsd.exe
+4. Run `yrsd.exe`
-2. You can find the files in `C:/VRSD/` but you can change the path to whatever you like.
+5. By default, you can find the files in `C:/VRSD/` but you can change the path to whatever you like.
-Just open the `config.json` file and edit the dir path.
+Just open the `config.json` file within the `yrsd.exe` location and edit the dir path.
+6. Link every text and image you like to show in your streaming tool.

 ## Support
 [![Discord Banner 2][discord-banner]][discord-url]